 - Get to a safe place as soon as possible. - Try to preserve all physical evidence of the crime avoid showering, bathing, using the toilet, rinsing one's mouth, smoking, or changing clothes.
-If it is necessary, put all clothing that was worn at the time of the incident in a paper bag, not a plastic one. - Do not launder or discard bedding or otherwise clean the area where the assault occurred-preserve for law enforcement. - Preserve all forms of electronic communication that occurred before, during, or after the assault. - Contact law enforcement by calling 911. - Seek medical attention as soon as possible all medical injuries are not immediately apparent.
+If it is necessary, put all clothing that was worn at the time of the incident in a paper bag, not a plastic one. - Do not launder or discard bedding or otherwise clean the area where the assault occurredpreserve for law enforcement. - Preserve all forms of electronic communication that occurred before, during, or after the assault. - Contact law enforcement by calling 911. - Seek medical attention as soon as possible all medical injuries are not immediately apparent.
 This will also is also necessary to help collect evidence that may be needed in case the individual decides to press charges.
 Local hospitals have evidence collection kits necessary for criminal prosecution should the victim wish to pursue charges.
-Take a full change of clothing, including shoes, for use after a medical examination. - Contact a trusted person, such as a friend or family member for support. - Talk with a professional licensed counselor, University chaplain, or health care provider who can help explain options, give information, and provide emotional support. - Make a report to the Title IX Coordinator. - Explore this Policy and avenues for resolution under this Policy.
+Take a full change of clothing, including shoes, for use after a medical examination. - Contact a trusted person, such as a friend or family member for support. - Talk with a professional licensed counselor or Dominican University confidential resource who can help explain options, give information, and provide emotional support.
+Or contact Pillars 24-hour hotlines: